-We'll also be hosting fortnightly welfare teas where you and your peers can come and enjoy all the (free!) snacks and take some time out of your hectic Oxford life to relax.
+Our role is to make sure Somerville is a place where people can feel welcome, comfortable, and able to talk freely about any issues they may be facing.
+We want to make sure that you can access all support available to you, and know where to find it.
+We're here to provide non-judgemental support for any welfare or mental health concerns you might have.
+One of our responsibilities is hosting Welfare Teas every two weeks, where you and your peers can come and enjoy all the (free!) snacks and take some time out of your hectic Oxford life to relax.
 Members of the welfare team will also be there, but there's no obligation to talk to them if you're just in it for the free food and chill.
-In 5th week (aka welfare week) we'll be hosting tons of events to help fight off those pesky 5th week blues (activities normally include a bouncy castle and having alpacas visit on the quad, a cookie fairy and much more!!).
+In 5th week (aka Welfare Week) we'll be hosting some events to help fight off those 5th week blues (activities in the past have included a bouncy castle, having alpacas visit, a cookie fairy and much more!).

-If you're looking for any information or want to talk about anything, please drop either of us a message on Facebook, or email us at alfie.brazier@some.ox.ac.uk and katie.walker@some.ox.ac.uk.
-Just talking things through with a friendly face can make a huge difference so don't hesitate to get in touch.
+If you're looking for any information or want to talk about anything, please drop either of us a message on Facebook, or email us at diya.badami@some.ox.ac.uk and tiago.costa@some.ox.ac.uk.
+Just talking things through with a friendly face can help so much.
 No problem is too small.
-We look forward to meeting you properly around college and we hope you have an amazing year at Somerville (even if it is a bit unusual)!
+We look forward to meeting you properly around college and we hope you have an amazing year at Somerville!